seniork7/portfolio-website/README.md

 - Projects are displayed with a clean, consistent layout to emphasize their content.

 ### **4. Contact Section**
-- A simple and accessible contact section with a direct email link.
+- A simple and accessible contact section with a function form.

 ---